ririlya/ririlya/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working with Flutter
+- ⭐️ I'm currently working with Android
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working and learning ReactJS

 <!--
 **ririlya94/ririlya94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.